How Stellate Ganglion Block (SGB) Offers Relief for PTSD, Pain, and Dysautonomia

 Heart rate and blood pressure

-Blood flow to organs and extremities
+Blood flow to arms and face

 Watch The SGB Procedure in Action